quality-liquid/cupid_code/Documentation/final_report.md

   - Middleend
     - Emma Wright

+- Group responsibilities
+  - Front-end
+    - Design the user interface
+    - Create the front-end components
+    - Implement the front-end functionality
+  - Back-end
+    - Design the database
+    - Create the back-end components
+    - Implement the back-end functionality
+  - Middleend
+    - Connect the front-end and back-end
+    - Implement the middleend functionality

 #### Goals

 We had three goals for this sprint:
-1. Complete the high level design document
+1. Complete the high-level design document
-2. Complete the low level design document
+2. Complete the low-level design document
 3. Create a timeline for the project

 #### Accomplishments